 Vocabulary Children to work together to make a 'pocket gallery' using digital media to support.
 Form, shape, texture, composition, profile, stylised, proportion, decoration, ornate, symbolic, perspective, scale, structure, detail.
-Character, Personality Stamp, Emblem, pop art, repeated Motif, Ornamentation, Geometric, Stylised, Abstract Linear, Manipulate, Block, Repeat, Continuous, screen printing.
-Year 5 Term Autumn Spring Summer Deliberate • to create sketch books to record their observations and use them to review and revisit ideas Practice • to improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay] (Skills) • to create sketch books to record their observations and use them to review and revisit ideas ues, including drawing, painting and sculpture Deliberate Practise Vocabulary: Evaluate, Observe, similarities, Differences, Techniques, Drawing, sketching, shading, line, tone, shape, space, and names of common materials and techniques, sculpture.
-Knowledge Show Me What You See / Sculptures with Personalit Y How Does The Sculpture Balance?
-Exploring Portraits (Y6) Art Assessment questions: Assessment Questions Can children comment on the work of architects giving an opinion?
+Stamp, Emblem, pop art, repeated Motif, Ornamentation, Geometric, Stylised, Abstract Linear, Manipulate, Block, Repeat, Continuous, screen printing.
+Year 5 Term Autumn Spring Summer Deliberate Practice (Skills) to create sketch books to record their observation to improve their mastery of art and design technic with a range of materials [for example, pencil, charge of materials] jues, including drawing, painting and sculpture Deliberate Practise Vocabulary: Evaluate, Observe, similarities, Differences, Techniques, Drawing, sketching, shading, line, tone, shape, space, and names of common materials and techniques, sculpture.
+Knowledge Show Me What You See / Sculptures with Personalit Assessment Questions How Does The Sculpture Balance?
+Exploring Portraits (Y6) Art Assessment questions: Can children comment on the work of architects giving an opinion?
 Can children comment on the materials and technique used by an architect?
 Can children identify similarities and difference between pieces of buildings?
 Can children evaluate their own work and the work of others?
 Can children create 'mood boards' to gather evidence of peasant homes in medieval times?
 Can children understand the role of an architect?
 Can children compare their work to architects and building designs making links?
 Can children make a sculpture of a medieval peasant home using a variety of materials?
 Can children comment on the work of a variety of abstract artists giving an opinion?
 Can children comment on the materials and techniques used by an artist?
 Can children identify similarities and difference betwee pieces of work?
 Can children evaluate their own work and the work of Can children comment on the materials and techniques used by an artist?
 Can children identify similarities and difference between pieces of work?
 Can children evaluate their own work and the work of others?
-Can children describe the effect of light and shade in an image?
+Can children describe the effect of light an shade in an image?
 Can children use a range of artistic techniques and name them?